 This is an intensive training program rather than a retreat.
 It is a condensed version of the eight-session, empirically supported Mindful Self-Compassion training developed by Christopher Germer and Kristin Neff.
 MSC is an experiential journey — an adventure in self-discovery and self-kindness — supported by the beautiful Esalen campus.
 This program fulfills a prerequisite for becoming an MSC teacher.

-Note: Registration for this program will open in October, 2017.
-Initial registration is through the Center for Mindful Self-Compassion.
-To begin the registration process, please visit www.centerformsc.org and email email@example.com with questions.
+Note: Initial registration for this program is through the Center for Mindful Self-Compassion at https://centerformsc.org/course/5-day-mindful-self-compassion-intensive-69/.
 Only after you have registered with the Center for Mindful Self-Compassion will you be able to register with Esalen.
 For Esalen pricing chart, see http://www.esalen.org/page/workshop-pricing-partner-programs.